neandrake/phab-utils/service/README.md

 ### Maintaining Customizations
 Some customizations to Phabricator can't be accomplished by extensions but require modifying the Phabricator source code.

 This can be maintained in a number of different ways.
 Here is the process I'm currently using.
 Note that it has a few rough edges.
-Rather than merging the `custom` branch into `stable` I am instead rebasing the `custom` branch on top of `stable`, which requires force-pushing the `custom` branch updates as well as ensuring when updating that the old branch state is blown away (the `service` script accounts for this using `git reset --hard`).

 #### General Process
 1. Set up and host a forked version of `arcanist` and `phabricator` repositories.
 This will be the `origin` remote location which the Phabricator server clones/pulls from.
 2. Create a separate branch which will contain the customizations, e.g. `custom`.
 Note that even if customizations only exist in one repo this branch needs to exist in both repos, as the `service` script assumes to setup both repositories to the same named branch.
-3. Update Phabricator by pulling updates from public/upstream, rebase `custom` onto latest `stable`, push to the forked repo.
+3. Update Phabricator by pulling updates from public/upstream, merge `custom` onto latest `stable`, push to the forked repo.

 #### Phabricator Server Setup
 The phabricator server needs to be configured to pull from the forked repository as well as use the `custom` branch.
 For both `phabricator` and `arcanist` repositories on the Phabricator server do the following.